 Facelifts have come a long way in recent years and results are now much more natural.

 Previously, facelifts just stretched skin, which could lead to that wind-tunnel look.
 Now muscle and fat are also repositioned to give younger, softer results.
+Dr Theresa´s philososy is to restore a youthful appearance and give you a natural yet noticeable result.

 The improvement in techniques has also led to a greater variety in the types of facelifts available and much shorter recovery times.